Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 ![](../../img/odljev_blend.jpg)

-I also achieved something I (and some other idTech 4 users) considered a holy grail at the time: 4-way texture blending with vertex colours!
+I also achieved something I (and some other idTech 4 users) considered a holy grail at the time: 4-way texture blending, driven by vertex colours!
 All this thanks to shader programming and me slowly getting comfy with OpenGL.

 This just encouraged me to get into graphics APIs.
 In 2020 I started learning OpenGL 3.3 raw.
 I picked up SDL2, GLEW and LearnOpenGL.
 I learned quite a bit, including instanced rendering.
 Fun stuff!
 I also got into idTech 3 in late 2020, which helped me learn so much about game engine architecture and whatnot.

 In late 2021, I was working on a Quake 2 RTX based project with a few folks, and we were in touch with Alexey Panteleev (nVidia engineer, worked on Q2RTX), who recommended me NVRHI as I was looking to try Vulkan.
 Later on, 2022-2023, I switched to Veldrid as I overall switched to C#.

 It was all pretty neat and I was introduced to "modern" graphics programming concepts.
 However, I found myself missing some of the flexibility from OpenGL.
-So I started looking into Vulkan extensions, to see if I could maybe modify Veldrid for my needs.
+So I started looking into Vulkan extensions, to see if I could maybe modify Veldrid for my needs. (spoilers: yesn't)

 ## Old, new, "modern" and modern graphics

-I said "modern" with quotes.
+*"Modern" was in quotes.
+What did the writer mean by this?*

 Graphics programming techniques have evolved over the years.
-I'll specifically talk about getting geometry on the screen, how drawcalls evolved over time and shader IO.
+I'll specifically talk about how drawcalls evolved, and shader IO.

 So, initially with OpenGL 1.0, you'd immediately upload any and all rendering data when drawing.
 ```cpp